Agent Resilience

 Best Practices

 For workloads that cannot afford to have telemetry dropped, the five-minute maximum elapsed time should be increased significantly.
 Keep in mind that a large max elapsed time combined with a large backend outage will cause the collector to "buffer" a significant amount of telemetry to disk.
-Aggregator collectors should be provisioned with disks large enough to sustain an outage lasting hours or days.
+Gateway collectors should be provisioned with disks large enough to sustain an outage lasting hours or days.

 If overwhelming the backend during an outage recovery is not a concern, reducing the max interval to match the initial interval can decrease the time it will take to recover from an outage, as telemetry sending will be retried more frequently.